-&lt;sup>5 The Commission notes, however, that the purchase by BGB of items that are connected with the PACs use of BGB facilities permitted by 11 CFR 114.9(c) and (d) will not require advance payment by the PAC.
+5 The Commission notes, however, that the purchase by BGB of items that are connected with the PAC's use of BGB facilities permitted by 11 CFR 114.9(c) and (d) will not require advance payment by the PAC.
 Thus, for example, purchases of paper or ink by BGB from an outside vendor will not require advance payment.

-You and state that, unless the Commission says otherwise, the PAC does not intend to pay rent to Mr. Nickalo for the room from which Mr. Nickalo intends to operate the PAC.
+You also state that, unless the Commission says otherwise, the PAC does not intend to pay rent to Mr. Nickalo for the room from which Mr. Nickalo intends to operate the PAC.
 You state that Mr. Nickalo will perform his PAC activities during his off-hours from BGB as a volunteer.
 Thus, the value of those services would not be a contribution.
 11 CFR 100.7(b)(3); see footnote 4.
-In view of the fact that Mr. Nickalo would perform such services in his home, and in view of the fact that the space is a necessity incident to his performance of the volunteer services, the Commission concludes that a rental payment by the PAC is not required.
+In view of the fact that Mr. Nickalo would perform such services in his home, and in view of the fact that the space is a necessity incident to his performance of the volunteer services, the Commission notes that a rental payment by the PAC is not required.
 The Commission cautions that the use by Mr. Nickalo of BGB equipment and facilities for services to the PAC during his hours off from BGB will not be viewed similarly.
 With the exception of the use of equipment and facilities for legal and accounting compliance services, the PAC must make payment in accordance with the requirements set out in this opinion.
 See Advisory Opinion 1980-137.

-&lt;sup>7 Although the value of the services are not contributions, the amounts are reportable on Schedule A of ABG PAC's reports as memo entries.
+7 Although the value of the services are not contributions, the amounts are reportable on Schedule A of ABG PAC's reports as memo entries.
 Such entries shall include the amounts paid by BGB, the date the services were performed, and the name of each person performing such services.
 11 CFR 104.3(h).

-- 1 To the extent that BGB provides legal and accounting services (via its employees) that - are not for the PAC's compliance with the Act, the PAC must pay the usual and normal - 3 charge for such services in advance.
-Otherwise, BGB would be providing financial - support that would either compromise nonconnected status or result in a corporate - 5 contribution.
-The Commission also notes your statement that BGB will pay for legal and - accounting services provided to the PAC by Arter & Hadden.
-Such a payment does not - 7 fall within the exemption provided above.
-The PAC should either pay the firm directly - 8 for such services or pay BGB immediately upon billing by the firm.
+contribution.
+The Commission also notes your statement that BGB will pay for legal and accounting services provided to the PAC by Arter & Hadden.
+Such a payment does not fall within the exemption provided above.
+The PAC should either pay the firm directly for such services or pay BGB immediately upon billing by the firm.8